membraneframework-labs/guide/guide/creating_element/tutorial.md

 Actions are generally speaking the activity that we request the element to perform.
 The example actions are: sending buffer/event/new_caps on some pad, sending messages to the pipeline or - like in our case - sending demand through some input pad.

 Actions are always the entries in the keyword list, where the key is an atom indicating the action name and the value contains the parameters of the action.
 In this case, it is a tuple with the pad name at first position and size of the demand on the second position.

+More information on how the demands work can be found in a [separate chapter](demands.html)

 ```elixir
 @impl true